EricLee0224/EricLee0224/README.md

 ### Hi there 👋, I am Weize (Eric) Li 李维泽.

+My research revolves around crafting the AI with the prowess to visually comprehend the 3D world and creatively edit/generate its surroundings through the magic of graphics.

 - 🔭 I'm currently in my gap year and doing research on computer vision, graphics and machine learning.
 - 🌱 I’m currently focus on Neuro-symbolic model, NeRF-based 3D scene editing, Language-guided 3D assets generation.